betterscientificsoftware/bssw.io/Articles/Blog/HowtoImproveTestinginyourCSESoftwareProject.md

 ToDos:

-* Fix list formatting ...
-IN PROGRESS ...

-* Fix list of authors ...
+* Switch to wikize-refs.py format ...

 * Improve the deck text ...

-* Switch to wikize-refs.py format ...

 --->